liveswitch/liveswitch-mux/README.md

   --crop                   Crop video in order to use all available layout space.

+  --camera-weight          (Default: 1) How much layout space to use for camera content relative
+                           to other content.
+Ignored for JS layout.

+  --screen-weight          (Default: 5) How much layout space to use for screen content relative
+                           to other content.
+Ignored for JS layout.

   --no-audio               Do not mux audio.

   --no-video               Do not mux video.